 Length of stay in rehab will vary depending on the individual’s situation.
 The majority of inpatient programmes range between 14 and 90 days.
-Extended rehab programmes have been shown to reduce the chance of relapse after recovery, so it might be best to pick a longer rehab programme.
-A longer treatment will also allow more time to adapt to a life devoid of substances, and for the treatment to have a longer lasting effect on spiritual and psychological wellness.
+Extended rehab programmes have been shown to reduce the chance of slipping up after finishing a run in rehab, so it might be best to pick a longer rehab programme.
+A longer treatment will also allow more time to adapt to a life devoid of substances, and for the treatment to have a longer-lasting effect on spiritual and psychological wellness.

 Normally, residential rehab centres rate a 30-day treatment at £ 5000 – £ 10000.
 Although this may seem expensive, funding an addiction usually has far greater expense ramifications longer-term.
 Consider just how much is currently invested to maintain the addiction and the health ramifications associated with substance abuse.
 Some rehab facilities accept private insurance coverage to help with payment.
 Be sure to contact your insurance provider to check whether addiction treatment is covered.

 Nearest CQC Registered Rehab to London